 A fifth part of the price of the standard product – with a product, employee or funding, he managed to raise enough money and found technical expertise worth $ 100 to develop solar-powered auditory materials.
-The “Solar Year” device comes with $ 1 rechargeable battery which lasted for three years.
+The “Solar Year” device comes with a $ 1 rechargeable battery which lasted for three years.
 Together the charger can get electricity from either the sun or a wall outlet.

 The concept was so novel that in 2009, Solar Aid won the Weinstein The Tech Award Laureate title, an international program that honors innovators who are using technology to benefit humanity.
 A year ago, he was awarded the Humanist Award from the American Academy of Audiology.

 And, Waynesine went a step further by hiring workers deaf, a step that they see as a key to the success of the project.
 “They are capable of building at a world level because they are deaf.”
 Those who are deaf and speak in sign language, they have better eye coordination compared to listening to people, “he told us last year.”
 We need this special ability to micro-match small components for a hearing aid. “

 At that time, Weinstein, who is now working outside of Brazil, hoped to take Ed to Jordan in Seoul, allowing him to reach the whole Middle East.
 Now, this project is ready to take off.

 “We are fully funded to launch the first solar ear program in the Middle East, where we will hire the deaf Israeli, Palestinian and Jordan youth, who will work together.
 “We have stakeholders, management staff and funds, which allowed us to start training in January 2011.”